foglar/nix-config/README.md

 - The system consists currently from 2 profiles:
   - [Kogami](./kogami/configuration.nix) - My daily driver notebook
   - [Ginoza](./ginoza/configuration.nix) - Old notebook, only essentials installed
-  - Nix-On-Droid - in future
-  - Nix on not nix-distro - in future
-  - Nix server - in future
-  - Nix in WSL - in future

 ### Custom setup